OpenWaterFoundation/owf-app-infomapper-ng/infomapper/src/assets/app-default/content-pages/home.md

 # InfoMapper Default Application Configuration #

-If you are seeing this page, the InfoMapper software has:
+If you are seeing this page, the InfoMapper software has

-1. not been configured for a specific application
+1. not been configured for a specific application, or
-2. or, encountered an application configuration error
+2. encountered an application configuration error

 The InfoMapper software is developed by the [Open Water Foundation (OWF)](https://openwaterfoundation.org), which is is a nonprofit social enterprise that develops open source software and open data solutions